History of radar: United States Army

 As the Great Depression started, economic conditions led the U.S. Army Signal Corps to consolidate its widespread laboratory operations to Fort Monmouth, New Jersey.
 On June 30, 1930, these were designated the Signal Corps Laboratories (SCL) and Lt.
 Colonel (Dr.) William R. Blair was appointed the SCL Director.

 Among other activities, the SCL was made responsible for research in the detection of aircraft by acoustical and infrared radiation means.
 Blair had performed his doctoral research in the interaction of electromagnet waves with solid materials, and naturally gave attention to this type of detection.
 Initially, attempts were made to detect infrared radiation, either from the heat of aircraft engines or as reflected from large searchlights with infrared filters, as well as from radio signals generated by the engine ignition.

 Some success was made in the infrared detection, but little was accomplished using radio.
 In 1932, progress at the Naval Research Laboratory (NRL) on radio interference for aircraft detection was passed on to the Army.
 While it does not appear that any of this information was used by Blair, the SCL did undertake a systematic survey of what was then known throughout the world about the methods of generating, modulating, and detecting radio signals in the microwave region.

-The SCL's first definitive efforts in radio-based target detection started in 1934 when the Chief of the Army Signal Corps, after seeing a microwave demonstration by RCA, suggested that radio-echo techniques be investigated.
-The SCL called this technique radio position-finding (RPF).
-Based on the previous investigations, the SCL first tried microwaves.
-During 1934 and 1935, tests of microwave RPF equipment resulted in Doppler-shifted signals being obtained, initially at only a few hundred feet distance and later greater than a mile.
-These tests involved a bi-static arrangement, with the transmitter at one end of the signal path and the receiver at the other, and the reflecting target passing through or near the path.
+In 1934, the SCL was directed by the Chief of the Army Signal Corps to investigate microwave radio position-finding (RPF).
+In 1934 and 1935 tests showed Doppler-shifted signals, using a bi-static arrangement.

 Blair was evidently not aware of the success of a pulsed system at the NRL in December 1934.
 In an internal 1935 note, Blair had commented:

 Consideration is now being given to the scheme of projecting an interrupted sequence of trains of oscillations against the target and attempting to detect the echoes during the interstices between the projections.

-In 1936, W. Delmar Hershberger, SCL's Chief Engineer at that time, started a modest project in pulsed microwave transmission.
-Lacking success with microwaves, Hershberger visited the NRL (where he had earlier worked) and saw a demonstration of their pulsed set.
-Back at the SCL, he and Robert H. Noyes built an experimental apparatus using a 75 watt, 110 MHz (2.73 m) transmitter with pulse modulation and a receiver patterned on the one at the NRL.
-A request for project funding was turned down by the War Department, but $75,000 for support was diverted from a previous appropriation for a communication project.